krlmlr/actions-sync/README.md

     1. `bin/import_base owner/repo base-owner/base-repo`
 1. Synchronization from this repository to the remote repositories:
     - automatically via GitHub Actions, on push
-1. Synchronization from the remote repositories to this repositories:
+1. Synchronization from the remote repositories to this repository:
     - automatically via GitHub Actions, on schedule or triggered

 There are also manual ways to synchronize but this will bork your work trees.